flor14/shinyssd/README.md

 # Information for Users

 - ShinySSD includes a preloaded database with aquatic toxicological data for the pesticides Cypermethrin and Glyphosate.
-This data was extracted of the ECOTOX database of the Environmental Agency of the United States (EPA).
+This data was extracted of the ECOTOX database of the Environmental Agency of the United States (EPA) [link](https://cfpub.epa.gov/ecotox/).
 An external separated by commas file (.csv) could be uploaded by the user according to the format of the ``template.csv`` file attached in the repo.

 - There is a warning alert message if you are entering data with different units, to avoid conflictive results.